 4. Sales & conversion tracking

-If you are planning to create messaging campaigns tailored for tracking sales and conversions, ensure you define the following settings (can be found on the campaigns settings footnote).
+If you are planning to create messaging campaigns tailored for tracking sales and conversions, ensure you define the following settings (can be found in the Campaign Builder footnote).

 - Define your currency: You can define what currency you would like to track your sales and conversions in.
 This currency will reflect in your reports.
 For more info, click here.